ibm-cloud-docs/containers/cs_storage_file.md

 {:tsSymptoms: .tsSymptoms}

-# Storing data on classic IBM Cloud File Storage
+# Storing data on classic IBM Cloud {{site.data.keyword.filestorage_short}}
 {: #file_storage}

-{{site.data.keyword.cloud_notm}} {{site.data.keyword.filestorage_short}} is persistent, fast, and flexible network-attached, NFS-based file storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
+{{site.data.keyword.cloud_notm}} {{site.data.keyword.filestorage_short}} is persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_short}} that you can add to your apps by using Kubernetes persistent volumes (PVs).
 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
 To find out if {{site.data.keyword.cloud_notm}} {{site.data.keyword.filestorage_short}} is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
 For pricing information, see [Billing](/docs/FileStorage?topic=FileStorage-about#billing).
 {: shortdesc}

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.filestorage_short}} is available only in classic {{site.data.keyword.containerlong_notm}} clusters, and is not supported for VPC on Classic clusters.
-To use file storage in a private cluster that is set up without public network access, your cluster must run Kubernetes version 1.13 or higher.
-NFS file storage instances are specific to a single zone.
+To use {{site.data.keyword.filestorage_short}} in a private cluster that is set up without public network access, your cluster must run Kubernetes version 1.13 or higher.
+NFS {{site.data.keyword.filestorage_short}} instances are specific to a single zone.
 If you have a multizone cluster, consider [multizone persistent storage options](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
 {: important}

-## Deciding on the file storage configuration
+## Deciding on the {{site.data.keyword.filestorage_short}} configuration
 {: #file_predefined_storageclass}

-{{site.data.keyword.containerlong}} provides pre-defined storage classes for file storage that you can use to provision file storage with a specific configuration.
+{{site.data.keyword.containerlong}} provides pre-defined storage classes for {{site.data.keyword.filestorage_short}} that you can use to provision {{site.data.keyword.filestorage_short}} with a specific configuration.
 {: shortdesc}

-Every storage class specifies the type of file storage that you provision, including available size, IOPS, file system, and the retention policy.
+Every storage class specifies the type of {{site.data.keyword.filestorage_short}} that you provision, including available size, IOPS, file system, and the retention policy.

 After you provision a specific type of storage by using a storage class, you cannot change the type, or retention policy for the storage device.
 However, you can [change the size and the IOPS](#file_change_storage_configuration) if you want to increase your storage capacity and performance.
 To change the type and retention policy for your storage, you must [create a new storage instance and copy the data](/docs/containers?topic=containers-kube_concepts#update_storageclass) from the old storage instance to your new one.
 {: important}